julienhamonic/julienhamonic.github.io/about.md

 ### In short

 I am a very new kind of entrepreneur and investor, based out of Tokyo.
 I have been since 2007.
-I believe in perpertual personal growth -- there are no problems, only opportunities.
+I believe in perpetual personal positive growth.
+Motto: "There are no problems, only opportunities for growth."

 ### Current roles